dcooney/block-manager/README.txt

 1. Disable entire block categories with a single click.

 == Changelog ==

+= 1.2.5 - May 23, 2023 =
+* FIX - Fixed potential issue with JS errors on Site Editor screens.
+* UPDATE - WP version bump and testing.

 = 1.2.4 - November 30, 2022 =
 * HOTFIX - Fixed issue with plugin not working on `edit` screens.